Joseph F. Carter: Early life

 Carter was born on 11 September 1842 in Baltimore, Maryland.
 He came from an old Maryland family.
-His father, Durus Carter, was a builder and civil engineer who served as a director of the Baltimore and Ohio Railroad Company in 1857.
+His father, Durus Carter, was a builder and civil engineer who served as a director of the Baltimore and Ohio Railroad in 1857.

 Military career

 Carter entered Company D of the 9th Maryland Volunteer Infantry on July 9, 1863, where he was a Second Lieutenant.
-He was taken prisoner at Charlestown, West Virginia on October 18, 1863 and was sent to Libby prison in Richmond, Virginia.
-After about five months in prison, Carter was paroled and he arrived in Annapolis, Maryland on March 24, 1864.
-Carter was mustered out of the 9th Maryland on March 31, 1864 but he reenlisted in Company D of the 3rd Maryland Volunteer Infantry on April 5, 1864.
+He was taken prisoner at Charlestown, West Virginia on October 18, 1863, and was sent to Libby Prison in Richmond, Virginia.
+After about five months in prison, Carter was paroled, and he arrived in Annapolis, Maryland, on March 24, 1864.
+Carter was mustered out of the 9th Maryland on March 31, 1864, but he reenlisted in Company D of the 3rd Maryland Volunteer Infantry on April 5, 1864.
 He served as captain and commander of Company D and was awarded the Medal of Honor for his actions on 25 March 1865 at Fort Stedman in Virginia when he successfully captured the battle flag of the 51st Virginia Infantry while also taking a number of Confederate soldiers prisoner.
 He was later appointed Major of Volunteers by brevet.
 He was discharged on July 31, 1865.

 Later life

 After the war, Carter returned to Baltimore.
-On January 16, 1866 he married Mary Jane Latchford of Prince George's County, Maryland.
-Later in 1866, Carter settled near Elkridge, Howard County, on a farm that his father had purchased in 1862.
+On January 16, 1866, he married Mary Jane Latchford of Prince George's County, Maryland.
+Later in 1866, Carter settled near Elkridge, on a farm that his father had purchased in 1862.
 He was active in the Howard County and Maryland Republican Party for over 30 years.
 In 1868, he joined the Radical Republican splinter group led by Judge Hugh Lennox Bond.
-Around 1898 Carter moved to Washington, D.C. where he died on 10 April 1922.
-His remains are interred at the Arlington National Cemetery along with his wife Mary J. Carter.
+Around 1898, Carter moved to Washington, D.C., where he died on 10 April 1922.
+His remains are interred at the Arlington National Cemetery along with his wife, Mary J. Carter.